I Know My Love

 "I Know My Love" is a traditional Irish folk song, which was first collected by Herbert Hughes and published by Boosey & Hawkes in 1909, in Volume 1 of "Irish Country Songs" - although the song is likely to be considerably older than that.
 The book can be viewed or downloaded as a PDF here.

 The song is about a woman's love for "an arrant rover" and her jealousy of his other women.

 An early recording was done by Burl Ives on 3 March 1941 for his debut album Okeh Presents the Wayfaring Stranger.

-It is best known as a single by Irish folk band The Chieftains with The Corrs, released in 1999, taken from their widely acclaimed album Tears of Stone.
+It is best known as a single by Irish folk band the Chieftains with the Corrs, released in 1999, taken from their widely acclaimed album Tears of Stone.

-James Yorkston and the Athletes also recorded a version of this song on the album Moving Up Country.
+Colin Wilkie and Shirley Hart recorded a version on their 1966 album Songs of Mother Ireland.
+James Yorkston and the Athletes also recorded a version of this song on their 2002 album Moving Up Country.
 Liz Madden recorded a new version on her 2010 album My Irish Home.
-Colin Wilkie and Shirley Hart recorded a version on their 1966 album Songs of Mother Ireland.
-Other artists having recorded the song include Pete Seeger, The Clancy Brothers, The Dubliners, John Doyle, Seamus Kennedy, and Salli Terri.
+Other artists having recorded the song include Pete Seeger, the Clancy Brothers, the Dubliners, Celtic Woman, Deirdre Shannon, John Doyle, Seamus Kennedy, and Salli Terri.

-The Chieftains
+The Chieftains version

-The Chieftains' version features guest artists The Corrs and had been recorded in 1997, while The Corrs were working on their second album Talk on Corners.
-At the time it was released, The Corrs were at the height of their popularity.
+The Chieftains' version features guest artists the Corrs and had been recorded in 1997, while the Corrs were working on their second album Talk on Corners.
+At the time it was released, the Corrs were at the height of their popularity.
 For the single release, the track was remixed by producer Youth.
-The track was later included on The Corrs' 2006 compilation album Dreams: The Ultimate Corrs Collection.
+The track was later included on the Corrs' 2006 compilation album Dreams: The Ultimate Corrs Collection.